PsymonLi/sw/nic/sdk/platform/elbtrace/README.md

 ## Steps to decode the dump file in the container -
     1 Copy the following files into the container
         - the dump file from 'elbtrace dump' command
-        - /nic/conf/gen/mpu_prog_info.json file from the naples device 2 Generate elbtrace.syms symbol file in container (from /sw/nic dir).
+        - /nic/conf/gen/mpu_prog_info.json file from the elba_based device
+    2 Generate elbtrace.syms symbol file in container (from /sw/nic dir).
-        - sdk/platform/mputrace/elbtrace.py gen_syms --pipeline=<pipeline>
+        - sdk/platform/elbtrace/elbtrace.py gen_syms --pipeline=<pipeline>
             - <pipeline> can be iris or apollo or artemis or gft
         - this will generate elbtrace.syms in nic/
     2 Run elbtrace.py script on the binary with mpu_prog_info.conf and